ashley-d-lu/Good-Samaritan-Hub/README.md

 # The Good Samaritan Hub :seedling: - a MERN Stack App

-## About the App
+## About
-The Good Samaritan Hub is a web app that matches volunteers with those in need.
-It has a fully functioning front-end and back-end, implemented using MERN stack.
+The Good Samaritan Hub is a web app that matches volunteers with people in need.
+Its front-end and back-end are implemented using MERN stack.
 It features user authentication and authorization in its API routes.

-## Link to Deployed App
+## Deployed Demo
 https://hidden-fjord-63319.herokuapp.com/

+#### Login Credentials:
+username: `user`
+password: `user`

 ## Instructions to Run Locally
 Start a local Mongo database: